Treatment of recurrent and resistant dermatomyositis and polymyositis in adults

 ●Resistant disease – In other patients, the disease does not respond entirely to conventional initial approaches to remission induction, and other therapies must be considered after excluding alternative diagnoses.

 Approaches to the treatment of recurrent and resistant disease in adults with DM and PM will be reviewed here.
 The initial therapy of and clinical manifestations of these disorders in adults, the management of the cutaneous manifestations of dermatomyositis, and issues related to DM and PM in children are discussed separately.
-(See "Initial treatment of dermatomyositis and polymyositis in adults" and "Clinical manifestations of dermatomyositis and polymyositis in adults" and "Initial management of cutaneous dermatomyositis" and "Juvenile dermatomyositis and polymyositis: Epidemiology, pathogenesis, and clinical manifestations" and "Management of refractory cutaneous dermatomyositis" and "Juvenile dermatomyositis and polymyositis: Treatment, complications, and prognosis".)
+(See "Initial treatment of dermatomyositis and polymyositis in adults" and "Clinical manifestations of dermatomyositis and polymyositis in adults" and "Initial management of cutaneous dermatomyositis in adults" and "Juvenile dermatomyositis and polymyositis: Epidemiology, pathogenesis, and clinical manifestations" and "Management of refractory cutaneous dermatomyositis in adults" and "Juvenile dermatomyositis and polymyositis: Treatment, complications, and prognosis".)

 - Benveniste O, Guiguet M, Freebody J, et al. Long-term observational study of sporadic inclusion body myositis.
 Brain 2011; 134:3176.